androi7/tic-tac-toe/README.md

 2. Alternately placing a token

 ## Bugs
-- The board is dynamically creating by flexboxes and can in some cases cause visually bugs by resizing the window
+- The board is dynamically created by flexboxes and can in some cases cause visually bugs by resizing the window
 - In rare cases it might happen that the state of the previously placed tokens will change if the window will be resized